 About the School

 Breadalbane Academy- located in the scenic town of Aberfeldy, towered over by the Highland Perthshire mountains - has one of the most spectacular school settings in the UK.
 Its location makes it an ideal gateway to the Scottish Highlands, despite being just over 30 minutes commute from the City of Perth.
 Perth in turn has excellent motorway and rail links to Edinburgh and Glasgow, which can each be accessed in about one hour.
-With the imment opening of the newly dualled A9 Perth to Birnan road, the commute from Perth to Aberfeldy is set to shrink yet further.

 The Academy has a long and distinguished history, dating back to the 19th Century, which is complemented by our current high levels of attainment, reflected in our 2018 placing within the Sunday Times top performing 50 state schools in Scotland.
 We are an all-through school, catering for pupils aged 2 to 18, with a wide catchment stretching from the stunning wilderness of Rannoch Moor in the west to the bustling towns of Dunkeld and Pitlochry in the east.

 The school has a Gaelic Medium provision in the primary which extended into secondary in session 2018/19.

 In our most recent HMIE inspection the school was graded 'very good' in three out of five categories and 'good' in the remaining two.
 The school was particularly praised for its positive ethos underpinned by excellent staff-pupil relationships.
 These attributes were again picked up by a recent Nursery inspection (February 2017), which praised our nurturing environment and quality of leadership.
 The school was visited by a local authority team in May/June 2018 which also resulted in a very positive report which can be seen on the school website.